vonfel/cnn-snn-lidar-fusion-comparison/README.md

 ## Engineering Decisions & Key Trade-offs

 ### 1. v2e Over SENPI for Synthetic Event Generation
 Physical event cameras (DVS/DAVIS) are specialized hardware costing thousands of dollars.
-We use **v2e** (`sensorsINI/v2e`) to synthesize realistic event streams from standard driving videos. v2e was selected over SENPI due to its larger user base, active maintenance, published validation on real DVS hardware, and a well-documented tutorial notebook.
-SENPI is newer and less battle-tested for this use case.
+We use v2e (`sensorsINI/v2e`) to synthesize realistic event streams from standard driving videos. v2e was selected over SENPI due to its larger user base, active maintenance, published validation on real DVS hardware, and a well-documented tutorial notebook.
+SENPI is newer and less tested.

 ### 2. Time Surface as the Bridge Representation
-Raw event streams are sparse and asynchronous — neural networks expect dense, structured tensors.
-A **Time Surface** maps each pixel to the timestamp of its most recent event, producing a 2D image where recently-active pixels are bright and inactive pixels decay toward zero.
-This converts the event stream into a format CNNs and SNNs can both process, while preserving temporal dynamics that standard frame-based cameras discard.
+Raw event streams are sparse and asynchronous, while neural networks expect dense, structured tensors.
+A Time Surface maps each pixel to the timestamp of its most recent event, producing a 2D image where recently-active pixels are bright and inactive pixels decay toward zero.
+This converts the event stream into a format CNNs and SNNs can both process, while preserving temporal dynamics.

 ### 3. Bird's Eye View (BEV) Projection for LiDAR
 Raw LiDAR point clouds are unstructured 3D data.
-Projecting downward into a **Bird's Eye View** grid converts the point cloud into a regular 2D tensor — fully compatible with standard CNN convolutions — while preserving the spatial geometry critical for 3D bounding box detection.
+Projecting downward into a Bird's Eye View grid converts the point cloud into a regular 2D tensor, which is fully compatible with standard CNN convolutions, while preserving the spatial geometry critical for 3D bounding box detection.

 ### 4. Smart Gate Fusion (Element-wise Attention)
-The most architecturally novel component.
-Rather than a standard concatenation or addition fusion, we use the SNN's Time Surface attention map as a **multiplicative gate** on the LiDAR CNN features.
+Rather than a standard concatenation or addition fusion, we use the SNN's Time Surface attention map as a multiplicative gate on the LiDAR CNN features.
 Where the event stream detects motion (bright Time Surface pixels), LiDAR features pass at full strength.
 Where the scene is static, LiDAR features are suppressed toward zero.
-This implements event-driven sparse computation at the feature-map level — the same principle that makes neuromorphic hardware efficient.
+This implements event-driven sparse computation at the feature-map level.

 ### 5. Controlled Baseline Design
-To isolate the effect of neuron type, the CNN baseline is architecturally identical to the SNN branch: same number of layers, same channel dimensions, same training data and optimizer.
+The CNN baseline is architecturally identical to the SNN branch: same number of layers, same channel dimensions, same training data and optimizer.
 The only variable is LIF spiking neurons vs. ReLU neurons.
-Any measured performance gap is therefore attributable to the SNN's temporal integration behavior, not to an unfair architectural advantage.
+Any measured performance gap is therefore attributable to the SNN's temporal integration behavior.

 ---